 |Overview||Free investment app with stock and ETF trading and 60+ pre-made expert pies/portfolios.||Choose from 75 managed portfolios from distinct managers. |

 Range of investment minimum, SRI, Smart Beta and strategy options.

 $100 - $50,000

-FREE investment management.$125 for M1 Plus with more features.
+FREE investment management.$125 per year for M1 Plus with added features.